Know your materials: SLA tough resin

 Product teams turn to engineering-grade, or “SLA tough” resins when they want to mimic the look and feel of acrylonitrile butadiene styrene (ABS) plastics and manufacture parts with superior mechanical and chemical properties.
 Here’s a comprehensive breakdown of SLA tough resins, plus a few top SLA tough resin brands that product teams should consider using.

-An overview of SLA tough resin
+SLA tough resin applications

 SLA tough resins were designed for applications requiring materials that could withstand high stress or strain for short periods of time.
 As such, these resins are extremely stiff, resistant to cyclic loads, and very strong.
 Common applications include sturdy, shatter-resistant parts like enclosures or seat belt clasps and high-performance prototypes.
 SLA tough resins are also ideal for wearable technologies, gadgets, and other small products that must withstand a fair amount of wear and tear.